spiceai/docs/concepts/README.md

 ### Data Processor

-A data processor is a reusable component, composable with a data connector that contains logic to processor raw connector data into observations and state Spice AI can use.
+A data processor is a reusable component, composable with a data connector that contains logic to processor raw connector data into observations and state Spice.ai can use.